 The Tools page in MyKinsta (WordPress Sites > sitename > Tools) is where you can find several tools to help you manage your WordPress site.
-We describe each tool briefly below and provide links to documentation with more details.
+We describe each tool below and provide links to documentation with more details.

 While Managed WordPress Hosting includes self-healing PHP, you can also restart PHP for your site with this tool.